Q: What is the Shared Work Program?

 Q: Can people in the Shared Work Program have income tax withheld from Shared Work benefits?

-A: You can choose to have both federal and New York State income tax withheld from your benefits when you file your Shared Work unemployment insurance claim.
-If you choose to have taxes withheld, the withholding amount is set at 10% for federal taxes and 2.5% for New York State taxes.
+A: People can choose to have both federal and New York State income tax withheld from their benefits when they file their Shared Work unemployment insurance claim.
+If they choose to have taxes withheld, the withholding amount is set at 10% for federal taxes and 2.5% for New York State taxes.
 Taxes withheld will be reported on a 1099-G statement that is mailed after the end of the year.

 Thanks for the feedback!
 It will help us improve your experience.